WordPress

 Compare both methods to find the best fit for your WordPress project

-Setup Time~10 minutes~5 minutes
+Setup Time~10 minutes~2 minutes

-Design ControlFull WordPress stylingManaged in Waitlister
+Design ControlFull WordPress controlManaged in Waitlister

-Technical SkillBasic HTML/CSS helpfulBeginner-friendly
+Technical SkillBasic HTML/CSS helpfulNo coding needed

-Page Builder SupportHTML/Form modulesAll builders (HTML widget)
+Page Builder SupportHTML/Form modulesShortcode/Block support

 Theme Compatibility100% compatible100% compatible

-Updates RequiredManual form updatesAuto-updated
+Updates RequiredManual form updatesAuto-updated via WordPress

 Database ImpactZeroZero